Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Application

-In total we have $3939$ sample survey observations.
-National averages do not serve for monitoring efficacy of regional developments and policy measures.
-Our major interest is a finer spatial resolution to map regional patterns of opportunity cost of care work across Germany.
-We analyse $96$ respective RPRs in Germany, resulting in area-specific sample sizes from $4$ to $158$ with a mean of $35$ and median of $41$.
-First results of \textit{direct} estimates can be seen in the map in Figure (\ref{fig:Overviewdirect}).
-Estimates of the mean monthly opportunity cost of individual care work range from $64.31$\EUR (Oberpfalz-Nord) to $409.38$\EUR (Neckar-Alb).
-In general, we observe no major difference between former East and West Germany.
-Additionally, levels of opportunity cost are higher in metropolitan areas surrounding cities than in the cities itself and compared to rural areas.
+In total, we have $2980$ individuals in the sample.
+Our major interest is to create a fine spatial resolution map to identify patterns in the opportunity cost of care work across Germany.
+We analyse $95$ regions in Germany (one regions could not be matched due to the district reform in Mecklenburg-Vorpommern), resulting in area-specific sample sizes ranging from $3$ to $145$, with a mean of $31.37$ and a median of $24$.
+First results of the \textit{direct} estimates are presented in the map in Figure \ref{fig:Overviewdirect}.
+Estimates of the mean weekly opportunity cost of individual care work range from \EUR$136.30$ (Uckermark-Barnim) to \EUR$1249.9$ (Oldenburg).
+In general, we observe no significant differences between former East and West Germany.
+Additionally, levels of opportunity cost are higher in metropolitan areas surrounding cities compared to the cities themself and rural areas.

-Small sample sizes lead to unreliable estimates accompanied by high variances.
-Furthermore, we are not allowed to report \textit{direct} estimates from regions with sample size below $10$ due to confidentiality agreements with the data provider.
-This is the case for $7$ RPRs.
-To obtain variances and subsequently determining the coefficients of variation (CV) for the \textit{direct} estimates, we use the calibrated bootstrap by \citet{alfons2012estimation} implemented in the \textsf{R}-package \textsf{emdi} by \citet{Kreutzmann_etal2019}. \cite{eurostatCV} postulates that estimates with a CV of less than $20\%$ can be considered as reliable.
-As reported by Figure \ref{fig:Overviewdirect}, more than half of the regions ($47$ out-of reaming $89$) exceed this threshold.
+However, the small sample sizes lead to unreliable direct estimates with high variances.
+Furthermore, we are not allowed to report \textit{direct} estimates for regions with a sample size below $10$ due to confidentiality agreements with the data provider.
+This applies to $8$ regions.
+To obtain variances and subsequently determine the coefficients of variation (CV) for the \textit{direct} estimates, we use the calibrated bootstrap by \citet{alfons2012estimation}, implemented in the \textsf{R}-package \textsf{emdi} by \citet{Kreutzmann_etal2019}. \cite{eurostatCV} postulates that estimates with a CV of less than $20\%$ can be considered as reliable.
+As reported by Figure \ref{fig:Overviewdirect}, more than half of the regions ($56$ out-of the remaining $87$) exceed this threshold.